Business Process Reengineering (BPR) is a practice of rethinking and redesigning the way work is done to better support an

-Interested in gaining more understanding of these 6 core Capabilities of a Customer-centric Organization?
-You can learn more and download an editable PowerPoint about the 6 Core Capabilities of a Customer-centric Organization here on the Flevy documents marketplace.
-There is a series of 3 presentations – Part I, Part II, and Part III that discusses all 6 Core Capabilities.
+Interested in gaining more understanding of the Dimension of Business Process Reengineering (BPR)?
+You can learn more and download an editable PowerPoint about Dimension of Business Process Reengineering here on the Flevy documents marketplace.

 Are you a management consultant?